 By contrast, telemarketing scammers are worse than annoying; they can be downright hazardous to your financial health.
 Although there are laws in place to combat telemarketing scams, consumers form an essential part of the front line of defense against disreputable telemarketers.
 Follow these tips to avoid becoming a victim.

 Some of the most insidious telemarketing scams are disguised as “charity” organizations.
 They play on the natural desire many people have to help others in need.
-If you are moved to make a donation to a charity you’ve never heard of, check out the organization with the Better Business Bureau Wise Giving Alliance, Charity Navigator or a similar oversight organization.
+If you are moved to make a donation to a charity you’ve never heard of, check out the organization with Charity Navigator or a similar oversight organization.

 Callers pitching financial investments can be vetted with the state securities regulator.
-Check out commercial products or services with your state Attorney General’s office, the BBB Scam Stopper or the Federal Bureau of Investigation.
+Check out commercial products or services with your state Attorney General’s office or the Federal Bureau of Investigation.

 Once you’ve decided to make a purchase or apply for credit, you should be prepared to provide sensitive financial information such as credit card numbers, your date of birth or your social security number.
 The creditor, merchant or service provider needs such information to process the transactions involved with the sale or credit application.
 But no legitimate telemarketer should ask for information of this nature before a sale has been made.